george-paul/typoratheme-paradox/README.md

-Theme for Typora, a Markdown editor
+Paradox, A beautiful theme for Typora(a Markdown editor).

 Based on the Quartz theme from troennes (https://github.com/troennes/quartz-theme-typora)